Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

     git add .
     # Format staged files only
     git diff --staged --name-only | xargs npx prettier --write
     # Commit manual migrations
     git commit -m "Manually migrate X custom properties from Polaris v10 to v11"
     ```
-- Check `stylelint-polaris` for errors after all custom property migrations are finished
+- Optionally if you use `stylelint-polaris`, you can check for errors after all custom property migrations are finished
   ```sh
   npx stylelint <path>
   ```